 “Crowdfunding has given us more than 2,000 supporters and early customers… Securing finance has allowed me to fund an idea I had as a teenager into a business that’s about to transform an industry.”

 Most debt funding will require you to meet a number of strict conditions.
 But there are still some options that don’t involve demonstrating a track record or providing assets as security.

-A Start Up LoanLink opens in a new window is a government-backed personal loan (as opposed to a business loan) of £500 to £25,000.
+A Start Up LoanLink opens in a new windowLink opens in a new window is a government-backed personal loan (as opposed to a business loan) of £500 to £25,000.
 You can use it to: